agancsos/go/fetchrewards/README.md

 * Along with poor project structure, their Dockerfile is unnecessarily complex and bloated.
 I get the impression that candidate isn't well versed in Docker.

 ### What I would have replied with in a PR
-* Thank you for raising this, although that's a good point, that's not what the sample expected results shows in the specifications.
-During my testing, that -200 is required to get the expected balance.
-Without it, the results of the spend call would be [-300, -200, -4500].
-Regardless, I added an explicit check, but I still believe the sample was misleading.
+* Thank you for raising this, I added a mechanism where a negative balance can be paid off, but not spent.
 * Thank you for your feedback, the thought at the time was simplicity, not neccessarily lazziness and I didn't believe creating packages would be prudent.
 Regardless, I restructured the code to better reflect what I would have pushed.
 * Thank you for your feedback.
 After looking into the gin package, I realized how much more of what I wanted to do could be done.
 I will be using this in the future.
 * Thank you for your feedback.
 I added some configuration in the Docker file in the event a non-root user needed to get in.
 Yes, this could depict bloat, but this doesn't neccessarily elude to lack of knowledge with Docker.
 Regardless, I cleaned up the bloat.